MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 **Parent window**

-WebView2 can be re-parented to a different parent HWND.
+WebView2 can be re-parented to a different parent `HWND`.
 WebView2 also needs to be notified when the application’s position on the screen changes.

 * CoreWebView2Controller.NotifyParentWindowPositionChanged Method
 * CoreWebView2Controller.ParentWindow Property